-Figure 5: Asthma hospitalization rates per 10,000 people The increased prevalence of asthma hospitalizations around major highways in the Twin Cities metropolitan area shows the impact that higher levels of air pollution from transportation sources can have on communities.
+Figure 5 shows the impact that higher levels of air pollution from transportation sources can have on communities.
 The highest rates of asthma hospitalizations follow the path of Interstate 94 through North Minneapolis, past Downtown Minneapolis, and through the heart of Saint Paul.
+This coincides with the Minnesota Department of Health's findings that people of color, many of whom live in the previously mentioned communities, are more vulnerable to air pollution than other racial and ethnic groups in Minnesota.
 Hospitalization rates may not be as high in suburban areas that surround highways because the impacts of roadway pollutants are typically limited to 600 feet in either direction from the roadway.
 In many suburban communities there are few residences within this distance of major highways.
 Changing the course of these impacts is difficult; however, strategies like reducing the number of trips taken by single-occupancy vehicles and subsequent reductions in emissions would improve air quality in immediately surrounding communities.

+HEAT-RELATED ILLNESS

-HEAT-RELATED ILLNESS Heat-related illnesses are likely to become a greater concern as Minnesota's summers continue to become warmer due to the effects of climate change.
+Heat-related illnesses are likely to become a greater concern as Minnesota's summers become warmer due to the effects of climate change.
 Figure 6 shows a comparison of average summer temperature in Minnesota compared to the number of heat-related emergency room visits per 100,000 people.
-Data tracked by the Minnesota Department of Health shows that even small increases in the average temperature over the course of a summer can result in more emergency visits to health providers.
+Data tracked by the Minnesota Department of Health shows that even small increases in the average temperature over the course of a summer can result in more emergency visits to healthcare providers.